jonfairbanks/ascii-faces/readme.md

 [![NPM](https://nodei.co/npm/ascii-faces.png)](https://nodei.co/npm/ascii-faces/)

-you can use this on the CLI or from Node or client-side JS programs
+You can use `ascii-face` on the CLI or from Node or client-side JS programs!

 ### CLI Usage